 Interference criterion: to define the required minimum C/I and/or other interference criterion, as appropriate.

-Note 1: You can quickly scroll up and down and see the differences in the receivers.
+Note 1: It is possible to quickly scroll up and down and see the differences in the receivers.

-Note 2: You can create a receiver from the workspace and export it to your library environment
+Note 2: It is possible to create a receiver from the workspace and export it to your library environment